ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   For $\mathcal{C}$ a category with all [[Cartesian products]], its [[free cocompletion]] $PSh_{\sqcup}(\mathcal{C})$ also has [[products]] and they [[distributive category|distribute]] over the [[coproducts]].
 \end{proposition}
 \begin{proof}
-  This is readily seen by component inspection, but it may be instructive to see it from more abstract reasoning.
+  This is readily seen by component inspection. but it may be instructive to see it from more abstract reasoning.

 Namely, with the free cocompletion understood as the [[Grothendieck construction]] on the system of [[product categories]], $PSh_{\sqcup}(\mathcal{C}) \,\simeq\, \int_{S \in Set} \mathcal{C}^S$, its cartesian produducts are computed by the general formula for limits in Grothendieck constructions ([here](Grothendieck+construction#CoLimitsInAGrothendieckConstruction)) as the "external cartesian product" ([here](Grothendieck+construction#CartesianProductInGrothendieckConstruction), we now show binary products only, just for ease notation):
 $$